reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Note that, as this filename starts with a unique id including the date and time, yours will have a different set of numbers.

+You can view this file by going to Sublime, navigating through the folders on the left side column, and clicking on `20140528075017_create_posts.rb`.

 ```ruby
 class CreatePosts < ActiveRecord::Migration
   def change